estebanrfp/dVoting/README.md

         *   All subscribed clients see the vote count update.
 4.  **Poll Ending:**
     *   Client-side countdowns manage the timing.
-    *   When a poll's `endTime` is reached, its `status` in the `gdb-p2p` database is updated to `"ended"`.
+    *   When a poll's `endTime` is reached, its `status` in the `genosdb` database is updated to `"ended"`.
 This change is picked up by other clients, disabling voting and showing results.
 5.  **Poll Deletion:**
     *   User confirms deletion.
     *   The app first queries for all `proposal` nodes linked to the `votingSession`.